open/close all folders

 - Dawson Casting: The majority of the students were played by actors in their early twenties.
 This is averted by Veronica and Heather Duke—Winona Ryder had her sixteenth birthday on set, complete with cake, and Shannen Doherty was 17 when the film was released.
 Christian Slater just about gets by, being nineteen at the time.
 Most of the extras are in their late 30s (look close).
-According to Word of God on the DVD commentary, having high school extras in their late 30s was a Running Gag for New Line Cinemas.
+According to Word of God on the DVD Commentary, having high school extras in their late 30s was a Running Gag for New World Pictures.

 - Executive Veto: